bluejw/BayesDrugComb/README.md

 * We save the posterior co-clustering results based on 100 repeated simulations in the R data file “Simu.Co.Clustering.Rdata”, the posterior estimated number of clusters for all the 100 repeated simulations in the R data file "Simu.Cluster.Number.Rdata", and the mean squared errors for all 100 repeated simulations in the R data file “Simu.Mean.Squared.Error.Rdata”;

-* We save the estimated combination effects and the MSE in the 100 repeated simulations under our proposed method ddCRP+ST, and four alternative methods Normal+ST, Normal+Linear, DP+ST, and DP+Linear in the R data file “Simu.Combination.Effects.Rdata”;
+* We save the estimated combination effects and the MSE in the 100 repeated simulations under our proposed method ddCRP+ST, and four alternative methods Normal+ST, Normal+Linear, DP+ST, and DP+Linear in the R data file “Simu.Combination.Effects.Rdata”.

-* We save the data and posterior samples used in Secion D1 and D2 of the Supplementary Material in the R data files "Sensi.Section.D1.Rdata" and "Simu.Section.D2.Rdata".

 In the folder “BNP_DrugComb_WIHS”:

-* The R script “BNP_DrugComb_WIHS_Inference.R” reproduces Figure 5-7, Table 1 in the manuscript, and Table S11 in the Supplementary Material;
+* The R script “BNP_DrugComb_WIHS_Inference.R” reproduces Figure 5-7, Table 1 in the manuscript, and Table S10 in the Supplementary Material;

 * The R script “MCMC_R_Functions.R” provides R functions used for MCMC, the Rcpp script “MCMC_Rcpp_Functions.cpp” provides Rcpp functions used for MCMC, and the R script “BNP_DrugComb_MCMC.R” provides the MCMC main function;